Relationship Breakdown During Pregnancy – Causes and Ways to Deal with It

 So, the best thing you can do for your relationship, and your family, is to visit a psychotherapist.

-This is something even people in great relationships should consider doing during the pregnancy, but it is an essential step for everyone who feels their relationship might suffer from the stress surrounding pregnancy and end in breaking up during pregnancy, following the relationship breakdown.
+This is something even people in great relationships should consider doing during pregnancy, but it is an essential step for everyone who feels their relationship might suffer from the stress surrounding pregnancy and end in breaking up during pregnancy, following the relationship breakdown.

 Share this article on